littlepadawan/memorygame/README.md

 ## Motivation

 This memory game is the third project in the Front End Web Development nanodegree at Udacity.
-I was given some starter code (HTML and CSS) displaying a static version of the game and my task has been to convert that to an ineractive one.
-To acheive this the main part of the project has been revolved around building the JavaScript file, but I have also modified the HTMLand CSS files to some extent.
+I was given some starter code (HTML and CSS) displaying a static version of the game and my task has been to convert that to an interactive one.
+To acheive this, the main part of the project has been revolved around building the JavaScript file, but I have also modified the HTM Land CSS files to some extent.

 ## How to use?